In this article, you’ll learn how to create a PowerPoint theme that you can customize anyway you like.

 To learn more about safe fonts you can use in PowerPoint, that will work in any version of PowerPoint (Mac or PC), see our guide here.

 Unless you know EXACTLY who else is going to use the template and know for a fact that they have the same custom fonts installed on their computer, I would avoid custom fonts entirely.

 There’s nothing more embarrassing and frustrating than having a beautifully made template completely warp out on you…and you’re stuck with fixing it or settling for ugly slides.

 And while it is possible to embed custom fonts into your presentation, doing so comes with a few problems, so I rarely recommend it.

 Once you’ve set your fonts, type in a name for that specific combination (best practice is to be as descriptive as possible), and then click Save.

 Now your presentation’s fonts are set according to your customization.

-Note: The theme fonts only control the text that is inserting in a placeholder (set in the template).
+Note: The theme fonts only control the text that is inserted in a placeholder.
 If you insert a shape or text box onto your slide, it will have whatever formatting you set for your default shapes.

 How to customize the effect styles

 The next thing to determine is the kinds of effects you want to have automatically appear on various objects.